keralaforum2-create/KEF/replit.md

 ### Database and ORM

-**@neondatabase/serverless**: Serverless PostgreSQL driver optimized for edge and serverless environments with connection pooling.
+**@neondatabase/serverless**: Serverless PostgreSQL driver optimized for edge and serverless environments with connection pooling (optional for production use).

 **Drizzle ORM**: TypeScript-first ORM providing type-safe database queries, schema definitions, and migrations.